Black Friday 2018 smart home deals: Google Home Hub, Facebook Portal, Apple HomePod, Alexa gadgets and more

 Here's one of the best smart home deals we've seen this year: the Ring Video Doorbell 2 with a new, third-gen Amazon Echo Dot for a total of $140.
 The Ring on its own usually sells for $200, so this is a particularly good value if you've been itching for an upgrade at your front door.

-If you just want the doorbell, Home Depot is offering a Black Friday discount of nearly $40 on the Ring Video Doorbell Pro, which offers a slimmed-down design and 1080p video.
+Fry's is also offering a Black Friday discount of $70 on the Ring Video Doorbell Pro, which offers a slimmed-down design and 1080p video.

 Sengled Element 3-Bulb Starter Kit for $30 (save $20)Sengled